Guidance for Student Self-Isolation - Fall 2021

 - Perform hand hygiene frequently.
-Wash your hands often with soap and water for at least 20 seconds or use an alcohol-based hand sanitizer that contains 60 to 95% alcohol, covering all surfaces of your hands and rubbing them together until they feel dry.
+Wash your hands often with soap and water for at least 20 seconds or use an alcohol-based hand sanitizer that contains at least 60% alcohol, covering all surfaces of your hands and rubbing them together until they feel dry.
 Soap and water should be used preferentially if hands are visibly dirty.

 - Avoid touching your eyes, nose, and mouth with unwashed hands.

 - Use tissues when coughing and wash hands afterwards.

 - For fever >100.4, you may use over-the-counter acetaminophen 325mg 2 tabs every 4 hrs or ibuprofen 200mg 2 tabs every 4 hrs.

 - Make sure that spaces that you share with others in your residence have the best possible airflow (e.g, open windows, weather permitting).

 - You should not share dishes, drinking glasses, cups, eating utensils, towels, bedding, or other items.
 (Use disposable items and discard appropriately).